Argentina: Missing sub could be out of oxygen soon

 Earlier hopes that searchers may have heard communication attempts by the crew have not panned out, the military said.

 For instance, noises that had been detected Monday initially were thought to be a possible distress signal from the crew.
+But later analysis determined the noises were not from the missing vessel, but instead might have been from the ocean or marine life, Balbi said.

-But later analysis determined the noises were not from the missing vessel but instead might have been from the ocean or marine life, Balbi said.
+The navy on Saturday reported seven communication attempts that were initially believed to originate from the San Juan.
+But officials later said those calls had not come from the missing sub.

-The Argentine navy on Saturday reported seven communication attempts that were initially believed to originate from the San Juan.
-But officials said Monday those calls had not come from the missing sub.
+Officials said Tuesday that search teams overnight spotted an inflated dinghy and white emergency flares.
+But the raft is a different model than what would be carried on the San Juan, and a white flare is not typically used by the crew.
+No other missing vessels have been reported in the area, Balbi said.